gmkcodeinn/git-fundamentals/git-commands.md

 shorthand syntax -> `git commit -a -m "initial commit"` or `git commit -am "initial commit"`

 To open the preview of readme file `cmd+k v`

+Differences in file changes can check using VSCode git diff

+Git Lens is popular extension for VSCode Editor